Spring Boot Pre-Interview Guide Comprehensive Assignment: Marketplace REST API — Spring Boot 4 · Kotlin 2.3

 sellerIdLongSeller filter

-pageIntegerPage number (starts from 0)
+pageIntegerPage number (starts at 0)

 sizeIntegerPage size (default 20, max 100)

-sortStringSort (createdAt, price, salesCount)
+sortStringSort key (createdAt, price, salesCount)

 // POST /api/v1/orders